 What counts as work?
 Any work associated with your assistantship should be included in your workload tally.
-This means orientations, prep, grading, proctoring exams, office hours, answering student email, staff meetings, and teaching.
+This means orientations, prep, grading, proctoring exams, office hours, answering student emails, staff meetings, and teaching.
 If you have questions about your workload or what constitutes work under your assistantship, call the Union!
 You might also use an appointment worksheet to establish expectations in advance.
-If you suspect you may be being worked beyond your appointment fraction, it would be helpful to have a reliable log of all of the time you spent on your TA appointment.
+If you suspect you may be working beyond your appointment fraction, it would be helpful to have a reliable log of all of the time you spent on your TA appointment.

 Teaching Assistants who believe they have worked more hours than the average allowed for by their appointment fraction are encouraged to contact the Union at 517.332.2824 or by email at firstname.lastname@example.org.
 The contract allows the Union to file overwork grievances up to 30 days after the semester ends.

-Appointments All newly appointed and re-appointed employees shall receive a letter of appointment that specifies: title, appointment fraction, effective dates, salary, teaching or work schedule and supervisors name.
 The reappointment letter shall not contain any language that attaches the offer of employment to funding or budget contingencies.
 The employing department will notify an employee of a decision to reemploy or not to re-employ as an employee.

 How the Grievance Procedure Works

 Filing a grievance simply involves contacting administrators to discuss and resolve workplace issues.
-GEU officers and staff will hear you out, help you decide whether and how to proceed with your grievance, and will attend and help represent you at meetings at each stage of the process.
+Experienced GEU leaders and staff will hear you out, help you decide whether and how to proceed with your grievance, and will attend and help represent you at meetings at each stage of the process.
 Grievances typically progress through the following steps:

 - Informal Step.
 Informal meeting with the supervisor and/or other involved parties to try to resolve the issue.
 The vast majority of grievances are resolved in the informal stage without requiring the formal grievance process.
 You are entitled to union support and representation at this stage.

 - Step 1.
-Filing of a formal grievance with the head of the employing unit (Chair, Head, Director, Dean, etc.) no later than 30 days from the date grievant first became aware of the cause of the grievance, explaining the facts of the alleged contract violation.
+Filing of a formal grievance with the head of the employing unit (Chair, Head, Director, Dean, etc.) no later than 30 days from the date the grievant first became aware of the cause of the grievance, explaining the facts of the alleged contract violation.
 The employing unit designee will meet within 15 days with the grievant and the union representative to search for a mutually satisfying resolution.
-The VP of Contract Negotiations and Enforcement prepares the written grievance with assistance from GEU staff and the grad employee.
+The VP of Contract Negotiations and Enforcement prepares the written grievance with assistance from GEU staff and the graduate employee.